K-Schubert/TdF-Winners/README.md

 - weather data can help indicate how tough a race will be, and if the rider has benefited from adverse weather conditions in the past.

 The type of model to generate baseline results will a classical ML model.
 It is most likely unfeasible to apply deep learning to this problem due to the small dataset size, but I will think of ways to augment the data.

+# Modelling 3
+The idea is to prepare a race calendar for professional teams wanting to avoid relegation from the World Tour or to progress up to the higher racing category by gaining enough UCI points per season.
+The model will be akin to the 'Knapsack' problem where one has to select the optimal combination of elements given a budget.
+The task here will be to target (select) the optimal races given UCI points on offer to optimize chances of gaining enough points in a season based on rider speciality and past results in a given team.